 If you are looking to take on an armchair upcycle project we have two guides for you.

 The first is about using paint to upcycle a velour armchair and the second is about ‘having a go’ at reupholstering an armchair even if you’ve never attempted anything like it before.
 Time to give that old furniture a facelift!

 B is for Boots

-When I get asked ‘what is an easy upcycle project to start off with?’, my go to answer is almost always a boot planter.
+When I get asked ‘what is an easy upcycle project to start with?’, my go-to answer is almost always a boot planter.

 There are lots of other things you can do with your old boots, from creating handbags out of them to using them as family mail cubbies, to creating decorative door hangings and more.

-But the easiest, simplest thing to do with your old worn out boot, is to upcycle it as a planter.
+But the easiest, simplest thing creative reuse of your old worn-out boot, is to upcycle it as a planter.